-Secondly, since these degree programs educate individuals on behavior and people, you gain knowledge that gives you a greater understanding of others and yourself, as well.
+Second, since these programs educate individuals on behavior and people, you gain knowledge that gives you a greater understanding of both others and yourself.
 With your new masterful people skills, you will be able to predict behavior better, take the perspective of another, be more compassionate and empathetic toward others, regulate your own emotions, and much more.
 These are invaluable skills to have!

 Lastly, I have witnessed these career fields grow and not contract over the years.
 There is a growing demand for services centered around these degree programs.
 I see these areas continuing to grow, so job security is not an issue.